ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Attempt to delete custom list without prompting for confirmation.

 `-i, --instance`
 :   Instance name or ID.
-If instance name or ID is not set, the context instance specified by `cis instance-set INSTANCE` will be used.
+If instance name or ID is not set, the context instance that is specified by `cis instance-set INSTANCE` is used.

 #### Example
 {: #delete-custom-list-example}